Deyda/Evergreen-Script/README.md

 As always, after installing the new WorkspaceApp, the system should be rebooted.

+### deviceTRUST
+Line 819 define which package are installed in the non-GUI start.

+For deviceTRUST Client this is an exe file and for the Console / Host this is a msi file.

 ### Filezilla
 Line 1064 defines which package is downloaded.